He's Expecting (TV series): Development

 On April 8, 2021, it was announced that Netflix and TV Tokyo would co-produced a live-action adaptation of the manga series Kentaro Hiyama's First Pregnancy.
 According to manga author, Eri Sakai, development for the series began two years before the initial series announcement.

 During the Netflix Festival Japan 2021 livestream on November 10, 2021, lead series director Yuko Hakota revealed that the first season will consist of eight episodes, each with a running time around 23 minutes.

 Casting

 Alongside the initial series announcement, it was confirmed that Takumi Saitoh and Juri Ueno would star in the series, as Kentaro Hiyama and Aki Seto respectively.
 The cast also includes Mariko Tsutsui, Lily Franky, Ryo Iwamatsu and Kazuya Takahashi.

 Filming

 Principal photography for the first season took place in 2021.

 Reception

 The series received mixed-to-positive reviews.
 Praise was aimed at the performances from the two leads and the progressive commentary the series presented.
 However, there was some criticism aimed at the inconsistent tone and lack of any real stakes.
+The series was review bombed on IMDb with many misinterpreting the series as being about a transsexual character.
+Despite implications, the series makes little to no mention or reference to any LGBTQ+ topics, only briefly mentioning pregnant trans men in the very first episode.

+Future

+Eri Sakai has expressed interest in a follow up season that adapted Childcare Edition.
+However as of January 2024, no confirmation has been made about a season 2.
+Sakai has also expressed interest in a Korean remake and anime adaptation of her manga.